The application cycle for 2021 is now closed. The next cycle will begin in January 2022.

 - Two letters of recommendation

 The letters must describe the applicant's ability to meet the objectives of the scholarship and proposed work.
-The letters should be included with the rest of the application materials.
+One letter should be from the applicant’s major professor, advisor, or committee chair.
+The letters can be included with the rest of the application materials, or emailed to [email protected]

 - Scanned undergraduate and graduate transcripts (official or unofficial)

 The research paper should address an aspect of the establishment, protection or management of wilderness.
 The applicant may choose to discuss a subject relevant to current programs of The Wilderness Society or introduce a new topic.
-It may apply to a particular landscape or it may address issues broadly.
-The following themes are provided as examples of appropriate research topics:
+Proposed work may apply to a particular landscape or it may address issues broadly.

 Typically, applications are accepted from late January to mid-April.
 Our selection committee reviews the applications and narrows the field to the top submissions.
-Then The Wilderness Society’s Governing Council reviews those applications and a winner is selected about mid-July.
+The Wilderness Society’s Governing Council then reviews those applications and selects the recipient in mid-July.

-The total amount of the scholarship, paid in two installments, is $10,000.
-The first installment is paid once the winner is notified in mid-July, and the second is paid the following February.
+The total amount of the scholarship, paid in two installments, is $15,000.
+The first installment is paid after the winner is notified in mid-July, and the second is paid the following February.

 The recipient may be liable for income tax on the scholarship.
 Please consult with your tax advisor on the proper treatment of the award.